Applications Now open for The 2025 BrodskY Prize

-An annual conference for high school and college student journalists and their faculty advisors and educators was offered by the New Hampshire Press Association, and its members, including the Nackey S. Loeb School of Communications.
-This program featured a half-day program of educational sessions with current reporters and editors and First Amendment experts.
-The NH Press Association’s Annual Student Journalism Awards were announced at this event.
+The annual conference for high school and college student journalists and their faculty advisors and educators is offered at Keene State by the New Hampshire Press Association, and its members, including the Nackey S. Loeb School of Communications.
+This program features a half-day program of educational sessions with current reporters and editors and First Amendment experts.
+The NH Press Association’s Annual Student Journalism Awards are announced at this event.

 Student Journalism Classes